 2. Preparing the surface of your work for pen plating

-The surface of your work must be free of tarnish, oxides, dirt and grease to ensure a good plating result.
+The surface of your work must be free of tarnish, oxides, dirt, grease and to be water-break-free to ensure a good plating result.
 To achieve this, use a little of the MPU on a piece of tissue paper and rub the surface of your work until the metal is shiny and you can see the true colour of the metal clearly.
-Please click HERE to see our section in this manual on surface preparation.
+Please click here to see a guide on achieving a water break free surface.

 3. Preparing the pen